A hybrid program over 10 weeks

 Here’s the good news.

-This workshop helps you switch this real but scary world view by
+This program helps you switch this real but scary world view by

 reversing your 360° risk perspective into a 360° suite of opportunities –